bigmlcom/bigml-node/docs/index.md

 export BIGML_LOG_LEVEL=3
 ```

-would store log information only to the `/tmp/my_log_file.log` file.
+would store log information only in the `/tmp/my_log_file.log` file.

 Additional Information
 ----------------------